Loonride/webpack.js.org/src/content/configuration/dev-server.md

 `boolean` `object`

 By default dev-server will be served over HTTP.
-It can optionally be served over HTTP/2 with HTTPS:
+It can optionally be served with HTTPS (Use [`devServer.spdy`](spdy) option to serve over HTTP/2):

 __webpack.config.js__